 Your Company has made significant efforts towards digital advocacy programs includingactivity targeting moms online social media amplification of TVCs Bone Density Tests onWomen's Day popularisation of "Horlicks Brand Store" digital launches forProtein+ etc. All these have helped increase engagement consideration and strengthenbenefit perception amongst customers.

 Your Company's focus on cost management working capital optimisation andsimplification program continued to deliver positive results in mitigating inflation andsupporting profitable growth.
 Improvement in working capital better cash flow and costoptimization have supported sustained investments in Company's brands.

 The total reserves as on March 312018 stood at Rs.
 344306.34 Lacs representing anincrease of 11.77% from March 312017

 Research and Development (R&D)

 You will be pleased to know your Company's R&D function has adopted best practicesas mentioned below:

 Profitable growth ambitions are actively supported by R&D through astructured Value Engineering Program which also helps to mitigate the increasing cost ofraw materials.
 Design to value remains an integral part of R&D product developmentprocess to provide most efficient cost advantage to end consumer.

-You will be glad to know that your Company's R&D is significantly involved inbuilding and defining new science and benefits either through new technology that wouldgive cutting edge advantage for our offerings along with scientific research to drivedifferentiated claims to maintain category leadership.
-Some of the highscience differentiated products are in advance stage of development for launches in shortmedium and long term and thus making our innovation pipeline robust.
+You will be glad to know that your Company's R&D is significantly involved inbuilding and defining new science and benefits through modern technology that would givecutting edge advantage to the offerings along with scientific research to drivedifferentiated claims enabling us to sustain our category leadership.
+Some of the highscience differentiated products are in advance stage of development for launches in shortmedium and long term and thus making it innovation pipeline robust.